CAFECA-IO/KnowledgeManagement/BTC-Unsigned-Data.md

 7. nSequence of the input (4-byte little endian)
 8. hashOutputs (32-byte hash)
-9. nLocktime of the transaction (4-byte little endian)
-10. sighash type of the signature (4-byte little endian)
+9. nLocktime of the transaction (4-byte little endian) 10.sighash type of the signature (4-byte little endian)
 ```

 ## Refference